 Resignation Letter for Going Back To School (Best Samples)

 The employment sector is constantly changing, and to cope with the dynamic, you may want to return to school for several reasons.
 You may want to further your education, change your career, or improve your expertise.
 Some students also start working during their summer vacation and need to resign when they have to concentrate on their coursework.
-Whichever your reason, you will need to resign from your place of work using a resignation letter.
+Whatever your reason, you will need to resign from your place of work using a resignation letter.

 In addition to this, this article also discusses the following: